 Potential Payments Under Employment Agreement.
 Guaranty has an employment agreement with William E. Doyle, Jr., the President and Chief Executive Officer of Guaranty.
-Under the terms of his employment agreement, if Mr. Doyle's employment is terminated by Guaranty for reasons other than cause or by Mr. Doyle for "good reason" (as defined in the agreement), he will be entitled to receive severance pay equal to one-twelfth of his annual base salary in effect at the time of termination each month for 36 months or for the remainder of the term of the agreement, whichever is less.
+Under the terms of his employment agreement, if Mr. Doyle's employment is terminated by Guaranty for reasons other than "cause" or by Mr. Doyle for "good reason" (as defined in the agreement), he will be entitled to receive severance pay equal to one-twelfth of his annual base salary in effect at the time of termination each month for 36 months or for the remainder of the term of the agreement, whichever is less.
 The term of Mr. Doyle's employment agreement ends May 31, 2006.
-If his employment terminates for reasons other than cause or for good reason within one year of a change in control of Guaranty, he will be entitled to severance payments approximately equal to the excess of 299% of his average annualized compensation as determined under Section 280G of the Internal Revenue Code of 1986, as amended, for the period that he was employed by Guaranty prior to change in control.
-If Mr. Doyle's employment is terminated as set forth above after the merger, he will be entitled to total severance payments, including continued compensation for the remainder of the term of his contract, amounting to approximately \$695,000.
+If his employment terminates for reasons other than cause or for good reason within one year of a change in control of Guaranty, he will be entitled to severance payments approximately equal to the excess of 299% of his average annualized compensation as determined under Section 280G of the Internal Revenue Code of 1986, as amended, for the period that he was employed by Guaranty prior to the change in control.
+If Mr. Doyle's employment is terminated as set forth above after the merger, he will be entitled to total severance payments, including continued compensation for the remainder of the term of the agreement of the agreement of the term of the agreement is contract, amounting to approximately \$695,000.